check-spelling/mongo/src/mongo/db/catalog/README.md

 `voteCommitIndexBuild` command, and is persisted as a write to the replicated `config.system.indexBuilds` collection.

-While waiting for a commit decision, primaries and secondaries continue recieving and applying new side writes.
+While waiting for a commit decision, primaries and secondaries continue receiving and applying new side writes.
 When a quorum is reached, the current primary, under a collection X lock, will check all index constraints.
 If there are errors, it will replicate an `abortIndexBuild` oplog entry.
 If the index build is successful, it will replicate a `commitIndexBuild` oplog entry.